civerjia/gopmc_python/readme.md

     ```
 - read dicom files with read_dicom.py, costumize your own path, filename and index.
 Then convert dicom files to a single 3d numpy array
     ```python
+    # your dicom names may not formatted, try to rename them in 3rd party software like 3D slicer
     name2 = 'CT.1.3.12.2.1107.5.1.7.130094.30000022051213533424400000'# 214->348
     path2 = 'C:/Users/shuangzhou/Downloads/Head_Phantom/head2/'
     idx2 = np.arange(214,348)